digital-asset/daml/docs/source/tools/navigator/index.rst

 party set will be displayed.

-After logging in, you will interact with the ledger as the primary party of that user meaning you can see contracts visible to that party and submit commands (e.g. create a contract) as that party.
+After logging in, you will interact with the ledger as the primary party of that user, meaning that you can see contracts visible to that party and submit commands (e.g. create a contract) as that party.

 The party you are logged in is not displayed directly.
 However,